ecssiah/buddhabrot-variations/README.md

 `z = z^2 + C`

-The degrees used by this application can be customized, but at least three unique terms are usually used, along with a series of coefficients that drive the animations:
+The degrees used by this application can be customized, but at least three unique terms are usually used, along with a series of coefficients that drive the animations.
+Before calculating the next step, the previous value is also replaced with its conjugate:

+`w = conj(z)`
-`z = P * z^3 + Q * z^2 + R * z^1 + C`
+`z = P * w^3 + Q * w^2 + R * w^1 + C`

 A single image is created by iterating the equation with a specific set of coefficients.
 Then the coefficients are transformed as a vector (<P, Q, R>).
 This slightly alters the image that is produced, allowing the creation of the animations.